-Rather than defining reasonable cost with precision section 1861(v)(1)(A) empowered the Secretary to issue appropriate regulations setting forth the methods to be used in computing such costs.
-The regulations at 42 CFR 413.9 establish that the determination of reasonable costs must be based on costs related to the care of Medicare beneficiaries.
-If the provider's costs include amounts not related to patient care, or costs that are specifically not reimbursable under the program, those costs will not be paid by the Medicare program.
-Further, section 413.9 provides that the reasonable cost of any services must be determined in accordance with regulations establishing the method or methods to be used and the items to be included.
+patient care, or costs that are specifically not reimbursable under the program, those costs will not be paid by the Medicare program.
+Further, 42 CFR § 413.9(b) provides that the reasonable cost of any services must be determined in accordance with regulations establishing the method or methods to be used and the items to be included.

-The regulations codified at section 413.30, et. seq. implement the cost limit provisions of section 1861(v)(1) of the Act.
+The regulations codified at 42 CFR § 413.30, et seq. implement the cost limit provisions of § 1861(v)(1) of the Act.
 Prior to 1972, the regulations contemplated reimbursement of the entirety of a provider's services to Medicare patients unless its costs were found to be substantially out of line with those of similar institutions.

-In 1972, in response to rising costs and recognizing that the original Medicare payment structure provided little incentive for providers to operate efficiently in delivering services, Congress amended the statute, specifying that reasonable costs meant only those "actually incurred, excluding therefrom any part of incurred cost[s] found to be unnecessary in the efficient delivery of needed health services."
-Additionally, Congress authorized the Secretary to "provide for the establishment of limits ... based on estimates of the costs necessary in the efficient delivery of needed health services" under section 223 of the Social Security Amendments of 1972.
-The section 223 cost limits were to reflect the maximum expenses incurred by an efficient provider; costs exceeding the limits would be presumed unreasonable and not be allowed unless pursuant to an exception.
-11
+In 1972, in response to rising costs and recognizing that the original Medicare payment structure provided little incentive for providers to operate efficiently in delivering services, 10 Congress amended the statute, specifying that reasonable costs meant only those "actually incurred, excluding therefrom any part of incurred cost[s] found to be unnecessary in the efficient delivery of needed health services."
+Additionally, Congress authorized the Secretary to "provide for the establishment of limits... based on estimates of the costs necessary in the efficient delivery of needed health services" under § 223 of the Social Security Amendments of 1972.
+11 The § 223 cost limits were to reflect the maximum expenses incurred by an efficient provider; costs exceeding the limits would be presumed unreasonable and not be allowed unless pursuant to an exception.
+12

 Section 223 cost limits for SNFs were first implemented on October 1, 1979.
-Pursuant to section 1861(v) (1)(A) of the Act, CMS promulgated yearly schedules of limits on SNF inpatient routine service costs and notified participating providers of the exceptions process in the Federal Register.
-Beginning with the initial implementation of section 223 limits on SNF inpatient routine costs, separate reimbursement limits were derived for hospital-based SNFs and free-standing SNFs on the basis of the cost reports submitted by the two types of providers.
-These separate limits were implemented because hospital-based SNFs maintained that they incurred higher costs because of the allocation of
+Pursuant to § 1861(v)(1)(A) of the Act, CMS promulgated yearly schedules of limits on SNF inpatient routine service costs and notified participating providers of the exceptions process in the Federal Register.
+Beginning with the initial implementation of § 223 limits on SNF inpatient routine costs, separate reimbursement limits were derived for hospital-based SNFs and free-standing SNFs on the basis of the cost reports submitted by the two types of providers.
+These separate limits were implemented because hospital-based SNFs maintained that they incurred higher costs because of the allocation of overhead costs required

-9 See H.R.
+10 See H.R.
 Rep. No. 92-231 at 82-85 (1971); S. Rep. No. 92-1230 at 188-89 (1972).

-10 Pub.
+11 Pub.
 L. No. 92-603.

-11 S. Rep. No. 92-603.
+12 S. Rep. No. 92-603.

-12 See e.g., 42 Fed.
+13 See e.g., 42 Fed.
 Reg.
 36,237 (1976); 44 Fed.
 Reg.
-29, 362 (1979); 44 Fed.
+29,362(1979); 44 Fed.
 Reg.
 51,542 (1979); 45 Fed.
 Reg.
 58,699 (1980); 46 Fed.
 Reg.
-48,026 (1981); 47 Fed.
+48,026(1981); 47 Fed.
 Reg.
 42,894 (1982).

-overhead costs required by Medicare and higher intensity of care.13 Of note, effective for cost reporting periods beginning on or after October 1, 1980, these cost limits were based on 112 percent of the average per diem costs of each comparison group.14
+by Medicare and higher intensity of care.14 Of note, effective for cost reporting periods beginning on or after October 1, 1980, these cost limits were based on 112 percent of the average per diem costs of each comparison group.15